 The Second Amendment to the U.S. Constitution reads, “…the right of the people to keep and bear Arms, shall not be infringed.”
-While some may disagree, I believe the plain language of this Amendment guarantees the right of law-abiding citizens to keep and bear arms of their choosing.
+While some may disagree, I believe the plain language of this Amendment guarantees the right of law-abiding citizens to keep and bear arms.

-Voted for the Commerce, Justice, Science, and Related Agencies Appropriations Act (H.R.
-4660), which included an amendment prohibiting the use of any funds to carry out Operation Choke Point, a broad federal investigation using non-public subpoenas to pressure banks and other financial institutions in order to discourage them from maintaining relationships with a number of businesses, including firearms and ammunition sellers.
+Voted for the Fiscal Year 2016 Commerce, Justice, Science, and Related Agencies Appropriations Act (H.R.
+2578), which included an amendment prohibiting the use of any funds to carry out Operation Choke Point, a broad federal investigation using non-public subpoenas to pressure banks and other financial institutions in order to discourage them from maintaining relationships with a number of businesses, including firearms and ammunition sellers.
 H.R.
-4660 also included language preventing funding from being used to enforce the U.N.
-Arms Trade Treaty or to maintain a federal database on multiple rifle and shotgun sales to an individual.
+2578 also included language preventing funding from being used to enforce the U.N.
+Arms Trade Treaty.

 Washington, DC Office1108 Longworth HOBWashington, D.C.
 20515T (202) 225-3861 F (202) 225-0076Abingdon District Office323 West Main StreetAbingdon, VA 24210T (276) 525-1405 F (276) 525-1444Christiansburg District Office17 West Main StreetChristiansburg, VA 24073T (540) 381-5671 F (540) 381-5675Big Stone Gap OfficeFederal CourthouseBig Stone Gap, VA 24219T (276) 525-1405 - By Appointment Only